-Dufour et al. [5] present a variety of dynamic metrics for Java programs.
-They introduce a tool called J [6] for metrics measurement.
-In contrast to our fully portable approach, J relies on the Java Virtual Machine Profiler Interface (JVMPI), which is known to cause high performance overhead and requires profiler agents to be written in native code.
+Dufour et al. [6] present a variety of dynamic metrics for Java programs.
+They introduce a tool called J [7] for metrics measurement.
+In contrast to our fully portable approach, J relies on the Java Virtual Machine Profiler Interface (JVMPI) [23], which is known to cause high performance overhead and requires profiler agents to be written in native code.
+Other profilers based on the JVMPI or its successor, the JVM Tool Interface (JVMTI) [24], such as JProfiler 6 or JProbe [18] also suffer from platform dependence and from limited extensibility.

-PROSE [16] provides aspect support within the JVM, which may ease the collection of certain dynamic metrics with aspects, thanks to the direct access to JVM internals.
+PROSE [17] provides aspect support within the JVM, which may ease the collection of certain dynamic metrics with aspects, thanks to the direct access to JVM internals.
 PROSE combines bytecode instrumentation and aspect support at the just-in-time compiler level.
 It does not support aspect weaving in the standard Java class library, a distinguishing feature of MAJOR.

-Sampling-based profiling techniques, which are often used for feedback-directed optimizations in dynamic compilers [2], help significantly reduce the overhead of metrics collection.
+Sampling-based profiling techniques, which are often used for feedback-directed optimizations in dynamic compilers [2,27], help significantly reduce the overhead of metrics collection.
 However, sampling produces incomplete and possibly inaccurate information, whereas Senseo requires complete and exact metrics for all executed methods.
 Hence, we rely on MAJOR to comprehensively weave our aspect into all methods in the system.

-Dynamic analyses based on tracing mechanisms traditionally focus on capturing a call tree of message sends, but existing approaches do not bridge the gap between dynamic behavior and the static structure of a program [7,23].
+Dynamic analyses based on tracing mechanisms traditionally focus on capturing a call tree of message sends, but existing approaches do not bridge the gap between dynamic behavior and the static structure of a program [8, 28].
 Our work aims at incorporating the information obtained through dynamic analyses into the IDE and thus connecting the static structure with the dynamic behavior of the system.

-With static analysis, especially with static type inference [15], it is possible to gain insights into the types that variables assume at runtime.
-However, static type inference is a computationally expensive task and cannot always provide precise results in the context of object-oriented languages [17].
+With static analysis, especially with static type inference [16], it is possible to gain insights into the types that variables assume at runtime.
+However, static type inference is a computationally expensive task and cannot always provide precise results in the context of object-oriented languages [19].
 Furthermore, static analysis does not cover dynamically generated code, although dynamic bytecode generation is a common technique, for instance used in the "jython" benchmark of the DaCapo suite.

-5.2.
-Augmenting IDEs
+5.2 Augmenting IDEs

-Reiss [18] visualizes the dynamics of Java programs in real time, e.g., the number of message sends received by a class.
-Löwe et al. [13] follows a similar approach by merging information from static analysis with information from dynamic analysis to generate visualizations.
+Reiss [20] visualizes the dynamics of Java programs in real time, e.g., the number of message sends received by a class.
+Löwe et al. [14] follows a similar approach by merging information from static analysis with information from dynamic analysis to generate visualizations.
 The visualizations of these two approaches are not tightly integrated in an IDE though, but are provided by a separated tool.
 Thus, it is not directly possible to use these analyses while working with source code.
 We consider it as crucial to incorporate knowledge about the dynamics of programs into the IDE to ease navigating within the source space.

 Other approaches ease and support the navigation of large software systems by different means than program analysis.
-For instance, NavTracks [20] keeps track of the navigation history of software developers.
+For instance, NavTracks [22] keeps track of the navigation history of software developers.
 Using this history, NavTracks forms associations between related source files (e.g., class files) and can hence present a recommendation list of entities related to the current selected source file, that is, source files developers browsed in the past along with the currently selected file.
-Mylar [8] computes a degree-of-interest value for each source artifact based on historical navigation.
+Mylar [9] computes a degree-of-interest value for each source artifact based on historical navigation.
 The relative degree-of-interest of artifacts is highlighted using colors - interesting entities are assigned a "hot" color.
 We also use heat colors to denote the degree of dynamic metrics such as number of invocations, but base our model on dynamic data.

-6. Conclusions
+6 Conclusions